NotACoin/BLE_LED_strip/README.md

 - (3) Try to send commands you just found using nRFconnect app.
 (4) rinse and repeat, and enjoy!
 ## What I've found
-Results are incoming once I have time to format it.
-I need to eat right now.